-Since the COVID-19 outbreak began, AHRMM and the American Hospital Association (AHA) have been tracking the COVID-19 situation daily, offering ongoing updates and the latest resources to the health care supply chain professionals.
+Since the COVID-19 pandemic began, AHRMM and the American Hospital Association (AHA) have been tracking the COVID-19 situation, offering ongoing updates and the latest resources to health care supply chain professionals.

-As the COVID-19 outbreak evolves, AHRMM is working with the AHA and other AHA professional membership groups (PMGs), as well as members, public officials, personal protective equipment (PPE) vendors, donors, suppliers, organizations such as Strategic Marketplace Initiative (SMI), Health Industry Distributors Association (HIDA), Institute for Supply Management, ECRI, and association and health care leaders to help address the challenges of the COVID-19 response and to support health care supply chain’s preparation and response to COVID-19.
+As a result of the pandemic, AHRMM continues to work with its members, the AHA and other AHA professional membership groups (PMGs), as well as federal agencies, personal protective equipment (PPE) vendors and suppliers.
+AHRMM is also engaging with organizations such as Strategic Marketplace Initiative (SMI), Institute for Supply Management, ECRI, as well as with health care leaders through AHRMM's Supply Chain Resource Council (SCRC) to help address the challenges and identify solutions to support health care supply chain’s response to COVID-19.

-Please bookmark this page and check back often as we continue to update this information daily.
+Please bookmark this page and check back often as we continue to update this information.

 PPE Resources and Availability